 The hardest part of all this for me was accepting that my thoughts are a behaviour and create my feelings and emotions.
 This, along with understanding that all our behaviours are an attempt to meet our needs is perhaps the core of Choice Theory

-Glasser wanted people to understand the concept (and reality) of internal control, that is, that we are not controlled by circumstances outside of ourselves, nor are we victims of life’s curve balls, but rather we are the architects of our thinking and our behaviour.
-While the world is coming to understand the importance of mastering our minds, mindfulness and mindsets, we are still bombarded with opposing messages like “he/she/it made me”, “that’s just me”, “I just lost it.”The transfer of this knowledge however, into continuous action is an ongoing process that benefits greatly for sustained input and support.
+Glasser wanted people to understand the concept (and reality) of internal control, that is, that we are not controlled by circumstances outside of ourselves, nor are we victims of life’s curveballs, but rather we are the architects of our thinking and our behaviour.
+While the world is coming to understand the importance of mastering our minds, mindfulness and mindsets, we are still bombarded with opposing messages like “he/she/it made me”, “that’s just me”, “I just lost it.”The transfer of this knowledge into continuous action is an ongoing process that benefits greatly from sustained input and support.

 Although still in its infancy, we will grow Choice Theory Online into a resource and community that provides that sustained input and support.
-If you would like a taste of how to use Choice Theory to feel better over just a few days you can sign up for our free four Days to Feeling Better course, or if you would like a Choice Theory meme each day to help maintain a Choice Theory Mindset you can sign up here.
-We will update both of these lists about new courses as they go live.
+If you would like a Choice Theory meme each day to help maintain a Choice Theory Mindset you can sign up here.

 Thanks for reading and if you have any questions or comments please leave them below and we would be happy to answer them.
 Your comments are so important because they help us to know how we can serve you better.